Mandatory Iraq: Later years

-In his assessment of the British mandate and the Iraqi monarchy, historians Kanan Makiya considers the British mandate and its institutions more as "agents of modernisation" than colonialism:
+In his assessment of the British mandate and the Iraqi monarchy, the Iraqi-American historian Kanan Makiya considers the British mandate and its institutions more as "agents of modernisation" than colonialism:

 The British mandate and the institutions it gave rise to in Iraq, were the agents of a modernisation that did not arise gradually or indigenously as the outcome of a population’s own resourcefulness and engagement with the world.
 The British in Iraq were modernisers more than colonisers, despite acting out of self-interest.

 Kedourie's judgement, however, is different:

-When we consider the long experience of Britain in the government of Eastern countries, and set beside it the miserable polity which she bestowed on the populations of Mesopotamia, we are seized with rue- ful wonder.
+When we consider the long experience of Britain in the government of Eastern countries, and set beside it the miserable polity which she bestowed on the populations of Mesopotamia, we are seized with rueful wonder.
 It is as though India and Egypt had never existed, as though Lord Cornwallis, Munro and Metcalf, John and Henry Lawrence, Milner and Cromer had attempted in vain to bring order, justice and security to the East, as though Burke and Macaulay, Bentham and James Mill had never addressed their intelligence to the problems and prospects of oriental government.
-We can never cease to marvel how, in the end, all this was discarded...[in]
-Mesopotamia.
+We can never cease to marvel how, in the end, all this was discarded... [in] Mesopotamia.

-If Makiya is referring to economic development in his account of the British modernising legacy in Iraq, an authoritative study demonstrates that Iraq's productivity in agriculture, the most important sector at the time, in fact declined from 275 kg per acre in 1920 to an average of 238 kg per acre between 1953 and 1958.
+If Makiya is referring to economic development in his account of Britain's modernising legacy in Iraq, an authoritative study demonstrates that Iraq's productivity in agriculture, the most important sector at the time, in fact declined from 275 kg per acre in 1920 to an average of 238 kg per acre between 1953 and 1958.

-Under the British mandate a new ruling class of 'government shaikhs' was created.
-"Many of them [the Shaikhs], reported Major Pulley to the British commissioner in Baghdad in 1920, "were small men of no account until we made them powerful and rich."
-The Civil Commissioner Wilson reported on his part that the Shaikhs "were in most cases directly dependent on the civil administration for the positions they held; realising that their positions entailed corresponding obligations, they co-operated actively with the political officers."
+Under the British mandate, a new ruling class of "government shaikhs" was created.
+"Many of them", reported Major Pulley to the British commissioner in Baghdad in 1920, "were small men of no account until we made them powerful and rich".
+Civil Commissioner Wilson reported on his part that the Shaikhs "were in most cases directly dependent on the civil administration for the positions they held; realising that their positions entailed corresponding obligations, they co-operated actively with the political officers".